10 Ways to Make Your Resolutions StickNov 1, 2021

 The important thing is to find a workout that works for your lifestyle and your interests.
-Try different workouts of varying intensity and format to see what gets you motivated — whether that’s a fast and effective HIIT workout or a high-energy barre workout.
+Try different workouts of varying intensity and formats to see what gets you motivated — whether that’s a fast and effective HIIT workout or a high-energy barre workout.

 A positive mindset can help you stay on track with your fitness goals.
-Simply recalling a positive memory about exercise — like that time you killed that workout— can inspire you to keep exercising, according to a study in the journal Memory.
+Simply recalling a positive memory about exercise — like your first 5K or a favorite yoga class — can inspire you to keep exercising, according to a study in the journal Memory.

 “Paying attention to how great you feel right after a workout can be just as powerful,” says Michelle Segar, PhD, RD, director at the University of Michigan’s Sport, Health, and Activity Research and Policy.

 Nothing can derail your progress like a bum knee or a sore back.
 To stay off the sidelines, avoid stressing the same joints and muscle groups the same way every day.
-“In short, don’t do the same workout every time you sweat—mix things up for optimal results,” says Matheny.
+“In short, don’t do the same workout every time you sweat,” Matheny says.
+“Mix things up for optimal results.”

-It’s important to keep up with the latest developments in nutrition and fitness because things are always evolving, whether it’s a study that challenges a long-held belief or research that discovers something completely new.
-“People who are knowledgeable about health and fitness are also more likely to keep pursuing their goals,” says Czech.
+It’s important to keep up with the latest developments in nutrition and fitness.
+Things are always evolving, whether it’s a study that challenges a long-held belief or research that discovers something completely new.
+“People who are knowledgeable about health and fitness are also more likely to keep pursuing their goals,” Czech says.

 As you can see, there’s no magic or huge life changes required to achieve your health and fitness resolutions.
-Just incorporate these small, common-sense tweaks and you’ll be well on your way to crushing the new year.
+Just incorporate these small, common-sense tactics and you’ll be well on your way to crushing the New Year.